fransimo/fransimo_info/content/docs/presence/tameana/index.en.md

   - Tameana
 schemaType: Service
 serviceType: "Vibrational healing with quartz crystals (Tameana)"
-description: "Tameana is a vibrational healing practice that uses quartz crystals and channeled symbols to raise a person’s vibrational frequency, unblock emotions and promote inner transformation.
+serviceDescription: "Tameana is a vibrational healing practice that uses quartz crystals and channeled symbols to raise a person’s vibrational frequency, unblock emotions and promote inner transformation.
 Sessions last about an hour and can be done in person or remotely"
 areaServed: ["Palma","Barcelona","Istanbul","Remote"]
 serviceAudience:
   "@type": Audience